fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/create-match-split-transactions.md

 1. Select the "Split" option
 1. Add new split lines, specifying the amount and account for each
 1. Use the provided tools to ensure the split amounts match the total transaction amount
-1. Select "Save Split" to confirm
+1. Select "Update" to confirm

 <details>
 <summary>Tips for effective splitting</summary>